 It has nine years left before every ounce still in the ground could become priceless.

-Iran's war has made this worse.
-Every cruise missile fired over the Strait of Hormuz contains silver.
-Every nation watching the war is now accelerating its defense buildup by making weapons…
+Our war with Iran made this worse.
+Every cruise missile we fired over the Strait of Hormuz contained silver.
+Every nation who watched this war from the sidelines, is now accelerating its defense buildup by making weapons.

 All of which use silver components.